Guide

 For instance, if you purchase office equipment online from a seller that doesn’t charge sales tax, you must report and pay use tax directly to the Texas Comptroller of Public Accounts.
 Similarly, a Texas business that purchases manufacturing materials tax-free from an out-of-state vendor but uses the materials in Texas must pay use tax.

-1. Do businesses in Texas need a sales tax permit?
+Do you need a sales tax permit in Texas?

-2. How often do businesses need to file Texas sales tax returns?
+How often do you need to file Texas sales tax returns?

 Filing frequency in Texas depends on the amount of sales tax collected.
-The Texas Comptroller assigns a filing schedule – monthly, quarterly, or annually – when you apply for a sales tax permit.
+When you apply for your sales tax permit, the Texas Comptroller will assign your filing schedule – monthly, quarterly, or annually.

 It depends on the type of labor.
 Labor that results in a taxable tangible product – such as furniture assembly, or appliance installation – is subject to sales tax in Texas.
 However, professional services like legal advice, medical services, and consulting are exempt.
 Certain repair and remodeling services for nonresidential property, such as hospitals, office buildings, or restaurants, may be subject to sales tax.
-For specific classifications, refer to the Texas Comptroller of Public Accounts.
+Check with the Texas Comptroller of Public Accounts for specific classifications that apply to your business.

 Most nonprofit organizations in Texas are required to pay sales tax unless they apply for and receive tax-exempt status from the Texas Comptroller of Public Accounts.
 To qualify, organizations must meet specific criteria and obtain a Texas Sales and Use Tax Exemption Certificate.
 Certain purchases and sales by qualifying nonprofits may be exempt from sales tax, depending on the type of organization and activities.